deathmond1987/gen_arch_linux_for_vm/README.md

-bash script to generate a disk image (vhdx, mvdk, qemu img, tar.gz(wsl2 rootfs)) with arch linux installed with lvm and uefi.
+bash script to generate a disk image (vhdx, mvdk, qemu img, tar.gz(wsl2 rootfs)) with arch linux installed with lvm and uefi. can gen OS in hosts like debian, arch, fedora and alpine linux build image:

-build image:

       sudo ./archlinux_vm_generator.sh